 - 4.5.1 The student must meet with the members of their Supervisory Committee and formulate a Program of Study which must be filed with the Graduate School within one year of starting the program.
-The PhD Program of Study form is found on the Graduate School web page under Student Guidelines. - 4.5.2 The Program of Study contains the following information: - 1.
-Name of the major professor - 2.
+The PhD Program of Study form is found on the Graduate School web page. - 4.5.2 The Program of Study contains the following information: - 1.
+Name of the Major Professor - 2.
 Names of all members of the Supervisory Committee - 3.
 Proposed title of dissertation - 4.
 List of graduate credits taken and to be taken (totaling at least 90 hours).
-These must include the following: - (a) Graduate Courses taken at other universities which have been transferred.
+These must include the following: - (a) Graduate courses taken at other universities which have been transferred (if any).
 All transfer credit is subject to the approval of the Graduate Studies Committee, the student's Supervisory Committee, and the Graduate School.
-Up to 30 credit hours from a Master's degree, and up to 10 credit hours of other graduate credit may be transferred. - (b) Hours taken at Kansas State University(\) towards the PhD degree; - (c) Hours to be taken at Kansas State University(\) towards the PhD degree; - (d) Any additional requirements imposed by the student's Supervisory Committee.
-(An example: English 516, "Written Communication for the Sciences" is sometimes required for additional writing experience.)
+Up to 30 credit hours from a Master's degree, and up to 10 credit hours of other graduate credit, may be transferred. - (b) Hours taken at Kansas State University towards the PhD degree; - (c) Hours to be taken at Kansas State University towards the PhD degree; - (d) Any additional requirements imposed by the student's Supervisory Committee (e.g., English 516, "Written Communication for the Sciences", is sometimes required for additional writing experience). - 4.5.3 Students should not enroll in CIS 999, PhD Research, until a Program of Study has been approved by the Graduate School.